 We hedge approximately 85 percent of the estimated exposure from intercompany product purchases and sales denominated in the euro, British pound, Canadian dollar, Japanese yen, Australian dollar, and Swiss franc.
 We have additional unhedged foreign currency exposures related to foreign services and emerging markets where it is not practical to hedge.
 We primarily utilize foreign currency exchange contracts with durations of less than 24 months.
 Quarterly, we enter into contracts to hedge incremental portions of anticipated foreign currency transactions for the current and following year.
-As a result, our risk with respect to foreign currency exchange rate fluctuations and the notional value of foreign currency exchange contracts.
+As a result, our risk with respect to foreign currency exchange rate fluctuations and the notional value of foreign currency exchange contracts may vary throughout the year.
+The U.S. dollar is the currency purchased or sold in all of our foreign currency exchange contracts.
 The notional amount of foreign currency exchange contracts to hedge forecasted intercompany inventory purchases and sales totaled \$176.5 million, and \$175.9 million at December 31, 2017 and 2016, respectively.

 We previously entered into forward fixed interest rate swap agreements to manage the economic effect of variable interest obligations on amounts borrowed under the terms of our Credit Facility.
 Beginning on March 30, 2012, the variable interest rate associated with \$40 million of borrowings outstanding under the Credit Facility became effectively fixed at 1.36 percent plus the range of applicable interest rate fixed credit spreads ("Credit Spread") through June 30, 2016.
 Beginning on March 28, 2013, the variable interest rate associated with an additional \$40 million of borrowings outstanding under the Credit Facility became effectively fixed at 1.64 percent plus the Credit Spread through June 30, 2016.
-Beginning July 1, 2016, we no longer have outstanding interest rate associated.
+Beginning July 1, 2016, we no longer have outstanding interest rate swap agreements.